-Many serious challenges currently face our communities and our transport system needs to respond to these.
+Our communities currently face many serious challenges and our transport system needs to respond to these.
 There is a need to address climate change and be resilient to fuel price volatility, to improve public health and fitness, and to support continued economic growth.
 Cycling is a means of transport that is non polluting, energy efficient, improves people's health, fitness and wellbeing, is relatively affordable, and allows reliable journey times.
 Encouraging greater use of cycling as a means of transport in our region will help us to respond to the above challenges.
-However, current trends show cyclist casualties are on the increase, with a very significant increase reported in 2007.
-Perceptions of safety when cycling in our region are also very low.
+Perceptions of safety when cycling in our region are very low.
+Understandable when regrettably 2007 cyclist casualties rose alarmingly to twice the Regional Land Transport Strategy (RLTS) target level.
 Considerable energy needs to be focused towards providing a safe and pleasant cycling environment that will encourage more people to cycle while reducing the number of cyclist casualties in our region.

-The Cycling Plan responds to these issues and the policy framework for cycling set out in the Wellington Regional Land Transport Strategy (RLTS).
+The Cycling Plan responds to these issues and the policy framework for cycling set out in the Wellington RLTS.
 It sets out an action plan with a series of high level initiatives aimed at contributing to the outcomes of the RLTS.
-The various implementation agencies have worked together to develop this plan and have a key role in progressing and developing the detail in relation to many of the actions called for in the plan.
+This plan has been developed collaboratively by the agencies represented on the Regional Transport Committee (RTC) with input from other interest groups and the wider community through consultative processes.
+The plan is collectively owned by the RTC and all partner agencies are expected to proactively implement the plan.